 I saw a few other e-bike riders, including a septuagenarian that I got chatting with near the ice-cream van stationed at Ditchling Beacon.
 He’d been a lifelong cyclist and using an e-bike was the only way he could now work with his knees issues and keep cycling.
 I got some good intel about local roads, his home town, Brighton, and the frustrating building project he was escaping for a few hours on the bike.

 I pressed on towards Lewes.
 I couldn’t really locate a good lunch spot, so I planned to pick up some food at the service station on the A27 near the University of Sussex campus.
-I found a decent looking baguette strapped to my handlebars I ploughed on to a fabulous viewing spot at Swanborough Hill.
+I found a decent looking baguette which I strapped to my handlebars I ploughed on to a fabulous viewing spot at Swanborough Hill.
 The town of Lewes was before me to the left and way over to the right the Seven Sisters and Beachy Head.
-It was quite warm my now and quite a vista to kick back and soak up.
+It was quite warm by now and quite a vista to kick back and soak up.

 Baguette on bars courtesy of Restrap, er, straps